 There is nothing wrong with a law society, acting within its jurisdiction, scrutinizing the admission process of a law school in deciding whether to accredit the law school.
 In doing so with respect to TWU’s application, the LSUC could pay heed to what Iacobucci and Bastarache JJ. said in TWU 2001, at para.
 25: “a homosexual student would not be tempted to apply for admission, and could only sign the so-called student contract at considerable personal cost.”
 As well, the LSUC could take account of the fact that all law schools currently accredited by it provide equal access to all applicants in their admissions processes.
 An accredited TWU would be an exception.

-The Court also noted that the Law Society was subject to the Human Rights Code, even if TWU was not, and that the Code explicitly provides that every person has a right to equal treatment with respect to membership a self-governing profession without discrimination because of (among other things) sexual orientation, gender identity, gender expression and marital status.
+The Court also noted that the Law Society was subject to the Ontario Human Rights Code, even if TWU was not.
+The Code provides that every person has a right to equal treatment with respect to membership a self-governing profession without discrimination because of (among other things) sexual orientation, gender identity, gender expression and marital status.
 The Court also held that there was an important distinction to be made when a religious institution and its members seek to exercise their religious beliefs in a manner that discriminates against others.
 It concluded:

 Taking account of the extent of the impact on TWU’s freedom of religion and the LSUC’s mandate to act in the public interest, the decision to not accredit TWU represents a reasonable balance between TWU’s 2(a) right under the Charter and the LSUC’s statutory objectives.
 While TWU may find it more difficult to operate its law school absent accreditation by the LSUC, the LSUC’s decision does not prevent it from doing so.
 Instead, the decision denies a public benefit, which the LSUC has been entrusted with bestowing, based on concerns that are entirely in line with the LSUC’s pursuit of its statutory objectives.